WebAssembly/spec/spectec/test-prose/TEST.md

   - For all expr in expr*:
     - the expression expr is valid with elemtype.
     - expr is constant.
-  - the elem mode elemmode is valid with elemtype.
+  - the element mode elemmode is valid with elemtype.

 Datamode_ok
 - the data mode datamode_u1 is valid with the data type OK if: